julianfl0w/Deism/README.md

 <sup>0</sup> We recognize the following holidays:
 - Christmas, during which time we remember the Ancestors
-- Easter, during which time we consider our Decendants
+- Easter, during which time we consider our Descendants